bclonan/password-reset-wip/README.md

 - **Rate Limiting**: While rate limiting enhances security, it may also hinder genuine users who make multiple legitimate attempts within a short period.
 - **Token Expiry**: The 30-minute expiry for reset tokens is a balance between security and user convenience.
 A shorter expiry time would be more secure but less user-friendly.
 - **Email-based Reset**: Relying on email for password reset introduces a dependency on the user's email security.
 If a user's email is compromised, their account on our platform is also at risk.

-## Dependencies

-- `bcryptjs`: Used for hashing passwords.
-- `express`: Web server framework.
-- `moment`: Date and time manipulation library.
-- `validator`: String validation and sanitization.

-## Contributing

-If you'd like to contribute, please fork the repository and make changes as you'd like.
-Pull requests are warmly welcome.

-## License

-ISC

----

 Here's a comprehensive summary of the API, the reset password flow, its security measures, and how to use it: